Earth-Wind-Fire/DSBA6160/README.md

 1. DBMS must block technicians that are not certified from administering medicine or bathe pets
 2. Must identify customers who are teachers
-•	Teachers will receive a 10% discount
+3. Teachers will receive a 10% discount
-•	Must identify college students
+4. Must identify college students
-•	Company will start servicing dogs and cats only
+5. Company will start servicing dogs and cats only
-•	Pet type must be expandable
+6. Pet type must be expandable
-•	Teachers cannot be students
+7. Teachers cannot be students
-•	Students cannot be teachers
+8. Students cannot be teachers
-•	Database must have the following tables o	Pets o	Services o	Technicians
+9. Database must have the following tables
+   a.
+Pets
+   b.
+Services
+   c.
+Technicians
-   	Members of group must be first technicians o	Orders o	Customers o	Ratings o	Teacher o	Occupation o	User
+       i.
+Members of group must be first technicians
+   d.
+Orders
+   e.
+Customers
+   f.
+Ratings
+   g.
+Teacher
+   h.
+Occupation
+   i.
+User
- •	Must be able to view deleted records
+ 10. Must be able to view deleted records
- •	DBMS Must have backup, recover, and security features
+ 11. DBMS Must have backup, recover, and security features

 # User Interface was ommitted for the time being, but would be the next step given more time